 Drought Relief Assistance Scheme

-The Drought Relief Assistance Scheme is administered by the Department of Agriculture and Fisheries and provides freight subsidies for the transport of fodder, water and livestock and the Emergency Water Infrastructure Rebate.
+The Drought Relief Assistance Scheme is administered by the Department of Agriculture and Fisheries DRAS provides:

 Access the guidelines and application forms.

 Australian Government On-Farm Emergency Water Infrastructure Rebate